bcgov-nr/action-builder-ghcr/README.md

 ```

-# Output
+# Outputs

-Return an image digest as output.
-This applies to builds or retagged images.
+Returns digests for the new and previous images, if available.
+This applies to build and retags.

 ```yaml
 - id: meaningful_id_name